paathelb/paathelb.github.io/_pages/about.md

 -->

 I'm currently a Research Assistant at [HKUST Intelligent Transportation Systems Lab](https://sites.google.com/view/hkustits/home) led by Prof. Hong Lo.
 I am also affiliated with the [HKUST GREAT Smart Cities Institute](https://gsc.hkust.edu.hk/).
 I obtained my MPhil at HKUST advised by [Tong Zhang](https://tongzhang-ml.org/).
 Broadly, my research interests are in applications of AI to engineering.
 Specifically, I am interested in transporation, computer vision, and uncertainty quantification.

+#### News
+- 2025-04-02 I will be working at the HKUST GREAT Smart Cities Institute in collaboration with the startup Suntec.
+The goal is to apply AI and ML tools to taxi profitability prediction.
+- 2024-12-16: A first-author paper is accepted at AAMAS 2025 (acceptance rate=25%).
+- 2024-01-31: A first-author work is accepted at ICRA 2024.
+- 2023-12-30: I finished my MPhil CSE at HKUST.